samuelhrqe/zephyr-on-esp32/README.md

 epc1=0x400d1422, epc2=0x00000000, epc3=0x00000000, excvaddr=0x00000000, depc=0x00000000
 ```

 This indicates the ESP32 chip revision is unsupported.
-For older revisions, such as `ESP32-D0WDQ6 (revision v1.0)`, enable support by adding the following line to the `boards/esp32_devkitc_wroom.conf` file:
+For older revisions, such as `ESP32-D0WDQ6 (revision v1.0)`, enable support by adding the following line to the `boards/esp32_devkitc_wroom.conf` or `prj.conf` file:

 ```kconfig
 CONFIG_ESP32_USE_UNSUPPORTED_REVISION=y